drivet/pylint-server/README.md

 This application configures a POST route on /reports.
 This endpoint accepts a pylint report generated from your travis build, and a travis job id.

-In your install section, put seomthing like the following:
+In your install section, put something like the following:

 install:
   - "pip install pylint"